Midcounties Co-operative: Member Share Account Kiosks

 Traditional staffed counters inside co-op premises for members to conduct withdrawals and subscriptions into their share accounts (common when few people had bank accounts) have been withdrawn.
-The service remains accessible via post at the head office, where a team of 4 administer account books and certificates.
-Subscriptions are by application only and at the members risk.
+The service remains accessible via post at the head office, where a team administers account books and certificates.
+Subscriptions are by application only and at the member's risk.

 Membership

 Membership is open to all, with members receiving a share of the profits in the form of dividend.
 Members are entitled to a share in the business after investing a minimum of £1, which is automatically deducted from the first dividend payment.
 The scheme is run in conjunction with The Co-operative Group membership, allowing a Midcounties card to be used at businesses operated by other participating societies.

-The membership card allows members to collect points either by spending in stores or attending events.
-Points are converted to vouchers twice yearly, usually in May and November.
-The vouchers can be spent in any of The Midcounties Co-operative's trading outlets, paid into the member's share account or donated to charity.

-Also members receive 10% off their first shop.
-And also get exclusive members prices.
+Members receive exclusive member's price discounts.

 Values and responsible trading

 The Midcounties Co-operative has four values on which the business is run, consisting of Democracy, Openness, Equality and Social Responsibility.
 These values are derived from the Co-operative Movement's founding values.

-The society is run in a democratic way, with its board of directors voted for by its members, it aims to be open and honest with its colleagues and members, strives to promote and embrace equality and is committed to helping its local communities through grant giving and volunteer work, and it also aims to be more environmentally friendly.
+The Society is run in a democratic way, with its board of directors voted for by its members.

 Midcounties Co-operative did, however, fail to pay the national minimum wage to some newspaper delivery staff for four years, and following a HM Revenue and Customs investigation in 2016 paid more than £14,000 back pay due to one staff member.
 This is the highest single payout made in the UK following a HMRC investigation.
 In 2014 an internal complaint had been made, but this had been rejected by Midcounties Co-operative management.
 Back pay may be due to up to 200 other newspaper delivery staff.
 The breach was due to Midcounties Co-operative unreasonably estimating the time taken to carry out a delivery round.
 Additionally one member of staff was working seven days a week and taking little holiday, a breach of the working time regulations.